Bomchoo/Arvanis-Wiki/docs/Opening-Quest-and-Hints.md

     **As you navigate through the crowded market square, your attention is drawn to an elderly man waving his hands frantically.
 He’s a peculiar sight amidst the throngs of shoppers and traders—thin, slightly stooped, with a shock of white hair and spectacles perched precariously on his nose.
 He spots you and hurries over, almost tripping over his own robe in his excitement.**

     **Ivor:**<span class="spoiler-text"> ***Ah!
 You there!
 Adventurers, by the looks of it!
 Just the sort of folk I need.
 Oh, where are my manners?
-I'm Ivor, Ivor Hettleweed, scholar, historian, and, well, some say a bit of a mad scientist, but don't you mind that.***</span>
+I'm Ivor, Ivor Hettleweed, scholar, historian, and, well, some say a bit of a eccentric mad scientist, but don't you mind that.***</span>

     **Player Character (PC):** <span class="yellow-text">***What do you need from us, Ivor?***</span>